 The American Bar Association estimates that there are about 4,900 attorneys actively practicing in West Virginia, and there is more than 10 times that number in Pennsylvania.

 That means a simple Google search is going to yield thousands of results.

 While checking out attorneys’ online profiles and social media pages (where there are often ratings and commentary from both clients and colleagues) is always a prudent idea, I also recommend looking for the “Super Lawyer” or “Rising Star” designation when seeking a Pittsburgh Criminal Defense Attorney.
 And no, it’s not just because I have been named as a Rising Star myself.

-If you’re not familiar, Super Lawyers is a rating service of lawyers from about 70 different practice areas who have, as the website states, “have attained a high-degree of peer recognition and professional achievement.
-The selection process includes independent research, peer nominations and peer evaluations.”
+If you’re not familiar, Super Lawyers is a rating service of lawyers from about 70 different practice areas who, as the website states, “have attained a high-degree of peer recognition and professional achievement.
+The selection process includes independent research, peer nominations, and peer evaluations.”

 Attorneys who are designated as a Super Lawyer Rising Star are either 40 years old or younger, or one who has been practicing law for less than a decade.